Dušan Čaplovič

-Dušan Čaplovič (born 18 September 1946) is a Slovak politician, formerly a historian and archaeologist.
-In 2006–2010, he was the Deputy Prime Minister for Knowledge Society, European Affairs, Human Rights and Minorities. Čaplovič is also vice-chairman of Direction – Social Democracy.
+Dušan Čaplovič (18 September 1946 – 6 March 2025) was a Slovak politician, historian and archaeologist.
+In 2006–2010, he was the Deputy Prime Minister for Knowledge Society, European Affairs, Human Rights and Minorities. Čaplovič was also vice-chairman of Direction – Social Democracy.

+Life and career

-He is a member of editorial boards of several national and international historical and archaeological journals.
+Čaplovič was a member of editorial boards of several national and international historical and archaeological journals.

-Dušan Čaplovič joined the Communist Party in 1970.
-Since 2001, he is the vice-president of Direction – Social Democracy that the first operated under the name SMER - Social Democracy in January 2005.
-Additionally he is member of the presidency of Direction – Social Democracy.
+He joined the Communist Party in 1970.
+From 2001, he was the vice-president of Direction – Social Democracy that the first operated under the name SMER - Social Democracy in January 2005.
+Additionally he was a member of the presidency of Direction – Social Democracy.
 He was shadow minister for Education, Science and Culture in 2002.
-In 2002 he was elected to the National Council.
+In 2002, he was elected to the National Council.
 He was a member of the Parliamentary Committee on Conflicts of Interest and the Committee on Education, Science, Sports and Youth, Culture and Media.

-Čaplovič has been the Deputy Prime Minister for Knowledge, Society, European Affairs, Human Rights and Minorities since 2006.
-He pledged for a coalition with the SNS and the HZDS.
-After the demission of Environment Minister Jan Chrbet (SNS), prime minister Robert Fico refused the SNS-nomminee Karol Gordik and Dušan Čaplovič became interim Environment Minister.
-October 28, 2009 president Ivan Gašparovič appointed Jozef Medveď as the new Environment Minister.
+Čaplovič was the Deputy Prime Minister for Knowledge, Society, European Affairs, Human Rights and Minorities from 2006.
+He pledged a coalition with the SNS and the HZDS.
+After the demission of Environment Minister Jan Chrbet (SNS), Prime Minister Robert Fico refused the SNS-nominee Karol Gordik and Dušan Čaplovič became interim Environment Minister.
+On 28 October 2009, President Ivan Gašparovič appointed Jozef Medveď as the new Environment Minister.

+Čaplovič died on 6 March 2025, at the age of 78.